Get Started

 The Mistake: Jumping between regions in short time spans raises red flags.
 This inconsistency often leads to account suspensions, especially when your content doesn't align with the region of the proxy being used.

-Solution: Maintain a consistent geographic presence for at least 30 days.
 For local business accounts, use proxies from the city or region you're targeting.
 For global content accounts, rotate proxies between key markets and match the proxy location to your content’s audience, ensuring time zone-appropriate posting schedules.

 The Mistake: Rotating proxies too frequently can trigger suspicious patterns.
 If you change IP addresses multiple times a day, platforms may detect this as automated behavior.

 Solution: Implement a smart rotation schedule.
-For new accounts, keep the same proxy for 7-14 days.
 Growing accounts can rotate proxies every 7-10 days, while established accounts should rotate every 14-30 days.
 Avoid rotating proxies during high-activity periods, and monitor account health after each rotation to ensure smooth transitions.

 The Mistake: Using compromised or blacklisted proxies can result in accounts being flagged or suspended.
 Many social media managers don’t realize their proxies are unreliable until it’s too late.

 Solution: Regularly monitor proxy health by testing connectivity, verifying geographic accuracy, and checking blacklist status.
-Utilize proxy testing tools and performance monitoring software to ensure you're using reliable proxies, minimizing risks of account suspensions.
+Use proxy testing tools and performance monitoring software to ensure you're using reliable proxies, minimizing risks of account suspensions.

 The Mistake: Using slow or unreliable mobile proxies can hinder engagement and limit reach.
 If your proxies are unreliable, your accounts will suffer from slow load times, lagging posts, or even disconnects.